PECOS-packages/PECOS/docs/experimental/decoders.md

 # Experimental decoders

 Experimental decoder engines live in `exp/` and may change without notice.
-Frontier and BP-Trellis are available through `pecos.decoders.frontier()` and `pecos.decoders.bp_trellis()` for unified parallel batch decoding.
-The detailed-result APIs described here are reached through
+Frontier and BP-Trellis are available through `pecos_rslib_exp.frontier()` and `pecos_rslib_exp.bp_trellis()` for unified parallel batch decoding.
+Install the optional `pecos-rslib-exp` package to use them.
+Standard decoder imports work without this package.
+The detailed-result APIs described here are also reached through `pecos_rslib_exp`.
-`pecos_rslib_exp`.

 Two capabilities live here that the production decoders do not offer: